 Overton Window

-The range of ideas the public considers acceptable shifts over time - and can be shifted deliberately.
+The range of ideas the public considers acceptable at any given time - and how that range can be deliberately shifted.

 What it means